What constrains food webs? A maximum entropy framework for predicting their structure with minimal biases: Conclusion

 Third, our analytical and heuristic models can be used to make better predictions of pairwise species interactions by constraining the space of feasible networks, as discussed in Strydom et al. (2021).
 In other words, we can use the network configuration and/or specific measures of food-web structure derived using MaxEnt to ensure that our predictions of interspecific interactions form feasible networks.
 This means that the probability that two species interact can be conditional on the network structure and on the probability of interactions of all other species pairs.
 For that purpose, MaxEnt can be used to predict network structure when other data is lacking.

 Finally, our analytical and heuristic models can be used as alternative null models of ecological networks to better understand and identify the ecological processes driving food-web structure.
-Indeed, these mechanisms can be better described when analyzing the deviation of empirical data from MaxEnt predictions.
-A strong deviation would indicate that ecological mechanisms not encodes in the statistical constraints is at play for the system at hand.
+Indeed, these mechanisms can be better described when analysing the deviation of empirical data from MaxEnt predictions.
+A strong deviation would indicate that ecological mechanisms not encoded in the statistical constraints are at play for the system at hand.
 If deviations are systematic, the maximum entropy model might need to be revised to include appropriate ecological constraints.
 This revision process helps us reflect on and identify what really constrains food-web structure.
+However, it is important to note here that tangible ecological mechanisms cannot be directly inferred from statistical distributions (Warren II, Costa, and Bradford 2022).
+Instead, by identifying the constraints of a system and by analysing empirical deviations from maximum entropy predictions, MaxEnt can only help us redirect research efforts towards understanding the biological mechanisms behind these constraints.

 The principle of maximum entropy can thus be applied for both the prediction and understanding of natural systems.
 Therefore, the model interpretation depends on how we use it.
 It can be used as a baseline distribution to identify the ecological constraints organizing natural systems.
 It can also be used as predictions of ecological systems.
 This distinction between understanding and predicting is essential when using and interpreting MaxEnt models.